emg110/algorandqrcode/README.md

 This is just a website with Algorand QR Code generation example form and presenting `algorand-qrcode` library capabilities.
 For code, issues and documentations please visit [GitHub Repository](https://github.com/emg110/algorand-qrcode)

-Algorand QR Code Generator is A comprehensive javascript module with a complete set of tools to generate an standard Algorand URI (RFC 3986) and  QR code, exportable to SVG, PNG and UTF8.
-Exported media types are File, UTF8 text and DataURL.
+Algorand QR Code Generator is A comprehensive javascript module with a complete set of tools to generate an standard Algorand URI (RFC 3986) and  QR code, exportable to SVG, TEXT and Terminal.
 Works in Terminal, Node and modern browsers.
-Contains a full set of examples including API server, static server and web form QR generator.
-Includes a full featured CLI to generate QR codes in terminals too.